Mir iskusstva: Classical period

+The Mir Iskustva group entered its "classical period" from 1898 to 1904, during which it organized a series of six significant exhibitions that showcased its avant-garde ideas and artistic endeavors.
+These exhibitions played a key role in challenging the status quo of Russian art at the time, establishing the group as a force of innovation and cultural change.
+The exhibitions were as follows:

-In its "classical period" (1898-1904) the art group organized six exhibitions: 1899 (International), 1900, 1901 (At the Imperial Academy of Arts, Saint Petersburg), 1902 (Moscow and Saint Petersburg), 1903, 1906 (Saint Petersburg).
+its "classical period" (1898-1904) the art group organized six exhibitions: 1899 (International), 1900, 1901 (At the Imperial Academy of Arts, Saint Petersburg), 1902 (Moscow and Saint Petersburg), 1903, 1906 (Saint Petersburg).
 The sixth exhibition was seen as a Diaghilev's attempt to prevent the separation from the Moscow members of the group who organized a separate "Exhibition of 36 artists" (1901) and later "The Union of Russian Artists" group (from 1903).
-The magazine ended in 1904.
+The magazine ended in 1904. – The first exhibition was international in scope, featuring works from both Russian and foreign artists.

-In 1904-1910, Mir iskusstva did not exist as a separate artistic group.
-Its place was inherited by the Union of Russian Artists which continued officially until 1910 and unofficially until 1924.
-The Union included painters (Valentin Serov, Konstantin Korovin, Boris Kustodiev, Zinaida Serebriakova, Sergei Lednev-Schukin), illustrators (Ivan Bilibin, Konstantin Somov, Dmitry Mitrohin), restorators (Igor Grabar), and scenic designers (Nicholas Roerich, Serge Sudeikin).